dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 While you aren't likely to find a crash, and encouraging indication that you are hitting new code would be to see a higher number of edges covered at the end of the run.

+If you can't find the options or have any other questions, the instructor can point you in the right direction.

 ### Exercise 3: Fuzzing a Specific Function